NoahLm/Basic-concepts-of-algorithms/Git_configuration_and_concepts.md

 ### Starting a project from zero or cloning an existing repository
 Follow the next steps...
+git init | for initializing git
+If you want to... :
-git init | for initializing git git clone *repository URL* | for cloning an specific repository from git
+git clone *repository URL* | for cloning an specific repository from git or git remote add *name* *URL* | for connecting to an existing repository

 ### Basic workflow command to stage and commit
-git add *name* | With this command you add the changes you made to the staging area. git commit -m "*any message*" | With this command you save the changes in git's memory.
+git pull *origin main" | This command is for extracting the code of the repository. git status | This command is for checking which changes are staged or not git add *name* | With this command you add the changes you made to the staging area. git commit -m "*any message*" | With this command you save the changes in git's memory.